General diabetes statistics

 Genetic background.
 Certain racial groups tend to share a common genetic factor that may affect their insulin secretion and insulin resistance.
-For example, African-Americans, Hispanic Americans, Asian-Americans, American Indians, and Pacific Islanders may share a "thrifty gene" left over from their ancestors, which enabled them to survive during "feast and famine" cycles.
-However, with those cycles phasing out, that same gene may make a person more susceptible to developing type 2 diabetes.
+For example, African Americans, Hispanic Americans, Asian Americans, American Indians, and Pacific Islanders have a gene that makes them more susceptible to developing type 2 diabetes.

 Impaired glucose tolerance (IGT).
-Impaired glucose tolerance, when blood glucose levels rise higher than normal after meals, may be more prevalent in certain groups.
-IGT may represent an early stage of diabetes.
+Impaired glucose tolerance, when blood glucose levels rise higher than normal after meals, may imply that the person is at high risk of developing type 2 diabetes.

 Gestational diabetes mellitus.
-Women who develop gestational diabetes mellitus (GDM) during pregnancy may have a 50 percent chance of developing type 2 diabetes within 20 years of the pregnancy.
+Women who develop gestational diabetes mellitus (GDM) during pregnancy may have a 50% chance of developing type 2 diabetes within 20 years of the pregnancy.
 The prevalence of gestational diabetes is higher among certain groups.